DerThomy/derthomy.github.io/_pages/about.md

 On this site you can find my **research projects**, **publications**, and **demos** showcasing my work.
 I also maintain links to **code repositories** and **project pages** for many of my papers.

-When I’m not experimenting with graphics pipelines, you might find me **visualizing neural representations**, sketching out new ideas for interactive scene generation, or exploring the latest trends in **real-time rendering**.

 [**View Publications →**](/publications)